 So I had to call and let them know that, not only will I be out of the country starting in May, but that my mailing address has changed (I’m using a friend’s in Bondi).
 So I’m relying on my friend to let me know when that letter comes, and really hoping that it’s soon so that I can make plans around it.

-At the moment, I’ve got a few weeks in Southwest Australia for a road trip, a few weeks at an Airbnb in Manly (Sydney), a few weeks in New South Wales for another road trip (staying close-ish to Sydney in case my ceremony is happening, and ALSO spending money in bushfire-affected communities who have lost so much tourism $$ this summer).
+At the moment, I’ve got a few weeks in Southwest Australia for a road trip, a few weeks at an Airbnb in Manly (Sydney), a few weeks in New South Wales for a South Coast NSW road trip (staying close-ish to Sydney in case my ceremony is happening, and ALSO spending money in bushfire-affected communities who have lost so much tourism $$ this summer).
 For the road trips, I’ve rented campervans (ones that are actually covered by my insurance this time!) and will be doing the van life thing.

 That’s all Feb/March.
 April I’m holding off planning for now, in case my ceremony gets scheduled around then – if it does, I’ll be at another Airbnb in Sydney, and if it doesn’t then I’ll likely take off for somewhere overseas.

 Will I make it back to San Francisco this year?

 May/Jun – USA

 I’ve known for awhile that I’d have to be in the US in May – Southern California, specifically, for a couple of events for the online business coaching program I’m in.
 One’s in early May, one’s in late May – so I’m thinking either in-between or after, I’ll do some SoCal exploring (OMG I need to make it to Laguna Beach, teenage Lindsay will lose her mind!).